 No matter the application, OTT video is effective and powerful.
 Now, let’s shift gears now tolook at the live streaming video platforms that make OTT video use possible.

-Simply put, a video platform is a web/cloud service that allows you to live stream, upload, manage, and share video content worldwide.
+Simply put, a video platform is a web/cloud service that allows you to live stream, secure video upload, manage, and share video content worldwide.
 Though varied in features and cost, these platforms typically provide a range of tools for video configuration.

 For example, this customization often includes:

 - Changing privacy settings

 - Making certain content available on a website or social media page via embedding